Gtmbro/PROJECTS/Personal Expense & Budget Tracker/README.md

    - Delete a row
    - Delete a column
    - Comparing expenses in graphs
-3. **v0.6: GUI based** - New version was created by making it gui based and a cleaner/smoother interface was given to user, but comparing expenses in graph feature & show total spent feature wasn't included.
+3. **v0.3: GUI based** - New version was created by making it gui based and a cleaner/smoother interface was given to user, but comparing expenses in graph feature & show total spent feature wasn't included.
-4. **V1.0: GUI bassed** - New version was created by fixing the bugs of earlier version, including the lost feature and reducing user's effort as much as possible by making user take decisions by via clickable options.
+4. **v0.4: GUI bassed** - New version was created by fixing the bugs of earlier version, including the lost feature and reducing user's effort as much as possible by making user take decisions by via clickable options.

-### Note regarding version increments
-Version number is increased on the basis of how much the newer version has been improved compared to older version.